Jiangying9/Portfolio-Projects/README.md

 # Portfolio-Projects
-This is a private repository that contains a collection of scripts related to various projects I've worked on over the years
+This is a repository that contains a collection of scripts related to various projects I've worked on over the years.